 You can see that I had the motivation to do something to keep my hair.
 I found the hint I needed in Gray's Anatomy at the Glendale Public Library: "By bringing alternately into action the frontal and occipital portions the entire scalp may be moved forward and backward."
 That little gem from the chapter about cranial muscles in Gray's Anatomy set my mind working.
 I slowly was able to gain control of my scalp muscles - and the scalp exercise was born.
 I attribute my present full head of hair to this discovery at the Glendale Public Library over fifty years ago.

-So with the maturity, experience, and wisdom of 70-plus years, do I still think that physical appearance is critically important?
+So with the maturity, experience, and wisdom of a long life, do I still think that physical appearance is critically important?
 I don't think it's critically important, but if you're bald, fat, and unhealthy, you're not going to be invited to the best parties (unless you're a Jack Nicholson).
 In other words, if your face and body are falling apart, people will not evaluate you positively; you won't evaluate yourself positively either.
 Don't feel bad though - there's always TV and a rich fantasy life.